-Fit the elbow to the base of the boiler and secure using the gasket and 4 - M8 nuts and washers.
+Fit the elbow to the base of the boiler and secure using the gasket and 4 - M8 x 16 Hex Head Screws.
 Moisten the lip seal and engage the flue pipe into the elbow.
 Secure the flue pipe to the boiler casing using the bracket supplied.